 Pancreatic cancer is known as a "silent disease" because identifiable symptoms are not usually present in the early stages of the disease.
 Many symptoms of pancreatic cancer are mild at first, so patients often ignore them.
 Due in large part to the position of the pancreas deep in the abdomen, a pancreatic tumor can grow for years before causing pressure, pain, or other signs of illness.
 This can make it difficult for a patient or doctor to recognize a problem.

-- Q How does stage 3 pancreatic cancer affect the body?
+- Q How does stage 1 pancreatic cancer affect the body?

-- Q How does pancreatic cancer spread?
+- Q Is pancreatic cancer serious?